frederic-perez/AmE-dictionary/data/dictionary.md

 __Ark of the Covenant__ The Ark of the Covenant is a gold-covered wooden chest described in the Book of Exodus as containing the two stone tablets of the Ten Commandments.
 __Arkansas__ _n_ :mega:
 __arm bands__ _n_ :es: manguitos
+__arm candy__ _idiom_ An especially attractive person who acts as a romantic escort or date to social events, but who is not romantically attached to or involved with the person he or she is accompanying.
 __armageddon__
 __armchair expert__ _idiom_
 __armed to the teeth__ _idiom_ Fully armed, having many weapons.